 Winter checks and inspections

 When the winter weather starts rolling through it’s important for you to inspect your workplace.
-If you are somewhere that experiences snow, make sure that you identify and clear, where possible, all snow and ice from working surfaces, platforms and walkways that are used.
+If you are somewhere that experiences heavy rain, make sure that you identify and address, where possible, all wet and muddy surfaces, platforms and walkways that are used.
 If strong winds are forecast, check that all materials have been stacked and secured to prevent anything from falling or blowing away.
-It’s crucial to stress the importance of fall protection when icy conditions are present.
+It’s crucial to stress the importance of fall protection when wet and windy conditions are present.
 To ensure your site is safe, complete a Site Review using your HazardCo App.

 Winter driving accidents

-Vehicle accidents don’t just happen on the roads, they can also happen in the work yard.
-Stress to your team that winter driving rules for the road also apply to your workplace and it’s important that they take care while operating work vehicles and equipment.
+Vehicle accidents don’t just happen on the roads, they can also happen within the work site.
+Highlight to your team that winter driving rules for the road also apply to your workplace and it’s important that they take care while operating work vehicles and equipment.
 To ensure your vehicles are safe for the road, complete a Vehicle checklist using your HazardCo App.

 Watch the weather